topdownproteomics/ProteoformNomenclatureStandard/Standard.md

 ```
 #### MODIFICATION NAME
 Key (Optional): mod
 Specification: A common name for the modification.
-The default names are the UniMod Interim Names available here (http://www.unimod.org/modifications_list.php).
+The default names are the Unimod Interim Names available here (http://www.unimod.org/modifications_list.php).
 ```
 SEQUEN[Methyl]CE
 ```

-When specifying a modification using a common name other than the UniMod Interim Name, provide the database name in parentheses.
+When specifying a modification using a common name other than the Unimod Interim Name, provide the database name in parentheses.
 ```
 PEPT[Phosphothreonine(UniProt)]IDE
 PEPT[O-phospho-L-threonine(RESID)]IDE